Coarse scrambling for Sobol' and Niederreiter sequences: Preliminaries

 For sequences like the Sobol' and Niederreiter sequences, which are $(0,\bse,d)$-sequences in base $b$, their strong equidistribution property is defined with respect to the mixed base $(b^{e_1},\dots,b^{e_d})$.
 To preserve this specific structure, it is natural to apply scrambling in this mixed base.
-We refer to this as a \textit{coarse scramble}, a central concept of this paper, in contrast to the usual fine or digitwise scramble in base $(b,b,\dots,b)$.
-This can be achieved by full nested scramble or affine matrix scrambling over a field $\mathbb{F}_{b^{e_j}}$ with mixed bases.
-Here we suggest the block affine matrix scramble, a method that generalizes the affine matrix scramble to operate on blocks of digits and directly corresponds to performing operations in the mixed base.
+We refer to this as a \textit{coarse scramble}, a central concept of this paper, in contrast to the usual fine or digitwise scramble in base $(b,\dots,b)$.
+This can be achieved by fully nested coarse scramble or by affine matrix scramble over a field $\mathbb{F}_{b^{e_j}}$ with mixed bases.
+By a \emph{fully nested coarse scramble} in base $\bsb = (b^{e_1},\dots,b^{e_d})$, we mean a nested scramble in base $\bsb$ (Definition~2.10) in which, for each coordinate $j$, the permutations on $\mathbb{Z}_{b^{e_j}}$ are chosen independently and uniformly from the $(b^{e_j})!$ possible permutations (i.e., the mixed-base analogue of Owen's fully nested scrambling).
+In this paper, we propose the block affine matrix scramble, which generalizes the affine matrix scramble to operate on blocks of digits and directly corresponds to performing operations in the mixed base. \begin{definition}[Block affine matrix scramble] For a prime power $b$, the \textit{block affine matrix scramble} in base $(b^{e_1}, \dots, b^{e_d})$ is defined as follows.
+For $1 \le j \le d$, let $\Delta_j \in \mathbb{F}_b^{\infty}$ and $M_j \in \mathbb{F}_b^{\infty \times \infty}$ be independent random vectors and matrices.
+The entries of each $\Delta_j$ are i.i.d.\ and uniformly distributed over $\mathbb{F}_b$.
+Each $M_j$ is a block lower-triangular matrix with block size $e_j$, where diagonal blocks are drawn uniformly from the nonsingular matrices in $\mathbb{F}_b^{e_j \times e_j}$, and off-diagonal blocks are drawn uniformly from all matrices in $\mathbb{F}_b^{e_j \times e_j}$.
+The scrambled point $\bsx'$ is then computed as